Arafatulislamantor/YouTubeReVanced/README.md

 ## How to select Different theme for YouTube (Magisk) [dark/black] :

-1. For black theme :
+🎇For black theme :
 This is default theme

-2. For dark theme :
+🎇For dark theme :
 Before installing module, create empty file with filename as "ytdark" or "Ytdark" or "YTDARK" in root of internal storage (without quotation mark)

 ## Updating
 The modules support Magisk update which means you will receive updates from your Magisk app, downloading from github releases and reflashing is not necessary.
 To be able to update YouTube ReVanced version, you will need to:

- * Update the ReVanced Module
+ • Update the ReVanced Module

- * Reboot
+ • Reboot

 ## NOTE
-For NonRoot User:
+✨For NonRoot User :

 • Before install YouTube ReVanced App, must install MicroG.Otherwise YouTube App will Crash🔉
 ## Support